nonlocalmodels/NLMech/README.md

 to run the simulation.
 Note that in the current version only shared memory parallism is provided, however, we plan to add dsitributed memory to the code in the near future.

+The one-dimensional quasi-static example is computational inexpesive, therfore, we used it in the Docker example to finish the simulation soon.
+For scaling test, we recommend to use any of the two-dimensional examples.

 ## Trouble, issues, bugs
 In case you found a bug in the library, want to contribute, or need a feature, please create a new [issue](https://github.com/nonlocalmodels/NLMech/issues).